oze4/UnionFind/README.md

 const edges = [[0,1],[0,2],[3,5],[5,4],[4,3]];
 // We have 6 total vertices.
 // NOTE: Even though we have 5 items in our edges array,
-//       we have 6 unique vertices.
+//       we have 6 distinct vertices.
 Therefore, providing
 //       the numberOfItems via edges.length will not yield
 //       correct results.
 const numberOfVertices = 6;
-// Or you could programmatically find unique vertices: const numberOfVertices = new Set(edges.flat()).size;
+// Or you could programmatically find distinct vertices: const numberOfVertices = new Set(edges.flat()).size;
 const UF = new UnionFind(numberOfVertices, edges);
 ```